-Imdex Limited is a specialty industrial machinery business based in Australia.
-Imdex shares (IMD) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $1.355 – a decrease of 5.57% over the previous week.
+Imdex is a specialty industrial machinery business based in Australia.
+Imdex shares (IMD) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Imdex has a trailing 12-month revenue of around $264.4 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Imdex